 Collections.reverseOrder.

-The expression s.descendingSet().descendingSet()
+The expression s.descendingSet().descendingSet() returns a

-view of s
+view of s essentially equivalent to s.

 java.util.Iterator<E> descendingIterator()